 - The letters need to be in the correct order to form their names.
 “Where’d my ‘e’ go?
 I can’t spell my name without the ‘e’!”

 - Some children have longer names than others.
 “Hey, your snowman is taller than mine!
 How many letters are in YOUR name?”

 - There are some commonalities within the children’s names.
 “My name ends in ‘-er’ just like his name!”

 - Capital letters versus lowercase letters.
 We discussed this as the children were writing their names, but the kiddos didn’t always apply it correctly while writing (and that’s okay).

 - Letter formation.
 There was much discussion about the different ways we form the letters of the alphabet.

 The extra circles were set out during center time so the kiddos could make even more snowmen, with and without their names.
-Do you have a favorite winter activity for preschoolers?
+Have you ever made a name snowman with your students?